OSMBuildings/OSMBuildings/README.md

 addTileLayer | url, options | add a map tile set and specify options {bounds}
-getTarget | x, y | get a building id at position highlight | id, color | highlight a given building by id, this can only be one, set color = null in order to un-highlight
+getTarget | x, y | get a building id at position highlight | id, color | highlight a given building by id, this can only be one, set color = null in order to un-highlight show | function, duration | shows buildings according to a selector function.
+That function receives parameters id, data of an item hide | function, duration | hides buildings according to a selector function.
+That function receives parameters id, data of an item

 ### OSM Buildings server